 Red blood cells

-- lack of energy
+- fatigue and a lack of energy

 - pale skin